Details of the event and how to enter.

 - No Composite entries will be accepted.

-Entries open via British Rowing Online Entry (BROE) on Wednesday 16th November at 20:00 and close when the event is fully subscribed or Wednesday 23rd November , 1800hrs at the latest.
+Entries open via British Rowing Online Entry (BROE) on Thursday 14th November at 20:00 and close when the event is fully subscribed or Thursday 21st November at 18:00, at the latest.

 Contact – yours